 FACING the MANNEQUIN

-Digital companion to American Museum of Natural History exhibit, 2022
+Digital companion to the American Museum of Natural History exhibit, 2022-2023

 Historically, ethnographic museums have used mannequins to teach their visitors about cultures from around the world.
 But today most museums find other ways to do this same work.
 Many think that mannequins cannot represent an entire race, culture or group of people; others are concerned that mannequins freeze cultures in time.

 Dive into the unique backstories behind some of the mannequins still used in the dioramas in the Gardner D. Stout Hall of Asian Peoples, which opened in 1980 at the American Museum of Natural History.
-Find out how the dioramas were designed, the lifecasting process used to make mannequins and some of the problems they present, as you consider what makes a mannequin.
+Find out how the dioramas were designed and made and some of the problems they present, as you face the mannequin.

 The Lifecasting Process in the American Museum of Natural History’s Studio, 1984

 To fabricate a mold of her head and face, AMNH technicians first moisturized Mrs. Lim’s face and covered her head with a rubber cap.
 They then spread a molding material on top.
 Technicians wrapped her head in bandages to hold the material in place.
 Lim had to remain very still for up to 30 minutes while the mold dried.
 To Lim, everything was dark and muffled inside the drying mold.
 Once dry, technicians carefully removed the mold.
 From this mold, a cast of her head was made.
-Artists then sculpted adjustments and painted it realistically, transforming a cast into a lifelike mannequin head.
+A museum artist then sculpted refinements on the cast and painted it realistically, transforming a cast into a lifelike mannequin head.
+See the Ainu and Semai sections for other techniques.

 As demonstrated in the photos above, models sometimes volunteered to help AMNH create realistic mannequins for ethnographic exhibits.